Razmig Hovaghimian: Viki

 International online video service Viki also started as another class project while Hovaghimian was at Stanford.
 He met co-founders Changseong Ho, a fellow Stanford student, and his wife, Jiwon Moon, who was studying education technology at Harvard.
 Viki gets its name from combining the words video and wiki.
 It was originally created as a language-learning tool, helping its users learn languages by creating subtitles on online videos.

 Hovaghimian served as the company's CEO.

 In 2010, Hovaghimian incorporated Viki and moved to Singapore, where he set up the company's headquarters and hired its first engineers.
 He chose Singapore for the company's headquarters in part due to its proximity to key Asian markets.

 Viki eventually morphed into an international online video site, licensing content from countries across the globe, with subtitles crowd sourced from an international community of viewers and volunteer translators.
 In September 2013, the company was acquired by Japanese e-commerce group Rakuten, for $200 million.
 At the time, Viki had 22 million viewers per month, and over 200 different viewer countries in Europe, Asia, North America, Africa, Latin America and the Middle East.
 In August 2013, the World Economic Forum named Viki as one of its 2014 Technology Pioneers.

 Rakuten

 In December 2013, following its acquisition of Viki, Rakuten announced that Hovaghimian would become its senior executive officer of global content.
-He oversees Rakuten's entire video content business worldwide, including Viki.com and Wuaki.tv, which airs paid premium content in Europe.
-He was also named an observer to Rakuten's board of directors, and became the company's first Entrepreneur in Residence.
+In January 2015, he stepped down as Viki's CEO and became Rakuten's first entrepreneur in residence and head of video, while remaining Viki's executive chairman.